lias-laboratory/ontodb/README.md

 ## Publications

-This page lists all scientific papers related to the OntoDB ontology based database tool.
+This section lists all scientific papers related to the OntoDB ontology based database tool.

 ### Books